 9. Promote Your Brand on Tables and Chairs

-If you have a section of the booth where your employees or customers sit, use that space for advertising by getting custom graphics printed on a table or chairs.
+If you have a section of the exhibition booth where your employees or customers sit, use that space for advertising by getting custom graphics printed on a table or chairs.
 Tables and chairs come in many, many styles that will fit with your booth motif while still being inexpensive.
 Customize the seats and back of your chairs with your company logo and find a table that accommodates the color of your graphics, for a smart, promotional look.

 10. Get Tents with Custom Printing or Stock Color Canopies